 Renault Captur review - Engines, performance and drive

-Renault’s new Captur comes with capable petrol, diesel and hybrid powertrains, but it’s best to avoid the underpowered 1.0-litre engine
+Renault’s new Captur comes with capable petrol and hybrid powertrains, but it’s best to avoid the underpowered 1.0-litre engine

 The all-new Captur is based on the sweet-driving Clio five-door hatchback, which is a definite plus point.
 The steering feels precise and allows you to push on with confidence, while the soft suspension makes the Captur much more relaxed than many of its rivals.
 There’s a degree of body lean, but any roll is well damped, and the pay-off is a comfortable ride, even on rougher surfaces.